L.A. Opera performance of Eurydice, by Matthew Aucoin, February, 2020

 Laura teaches a masterclass at the Pasadena Conservatory of Music.

 Laura Stoutenborough is an active freelance clarinetist and teacher in Los Angeles.
 Laura performs frequently with orchestras including the Los Angeles Philharmonic, Los Angeles Chamber Orchestra, and extensively with the Los Angeles Opera.
 Laura performed as guest Second Clarinet with the Los Angeles Opera for the 2017-2018 season.
 Laura was previously the Principal Clarinet of the Tucson Symphony Orchestra from 2010 until 2013.
-Other orchestras Laura has performed with include the Long Beach Opera, Opera Santa Barbara, Las Vegas Philharmonic, San Bernardino Symphony, and Arizona Opera.
+Other orchestras Laura has performed with include the Long Beach Opera, Opera Santa Barbara, Las Vegas Philharmonic, San Bernardino Symphony, and the Arizona Opera.

 Satyagraha, Les Pêcheurs de Perles, Hansel and Gretel, Orphée et Eurydice (Gluck), La Clemenza de Tito, El Gato Montés, and La Traviata.
 With the L.A.
 Philharmonic, Laura has performed in numerous concerts conducted by Gustavo Dudamel, featuring soloists such as Joshua Bell and Emanuel Ax; the Green Umbrella Series; Symphonies for Youth; and concerts at the Hollywood Bowl.